Q-Balls Meet Fuzzballs: Non-BPS Microstate Geometries: The action, boundary conditions and gauge choices

 and thus the metric at infinity limits to that of (\ref{AdSvals}).
 However, while imposing (\ref{Omkasympinf}) and (\ref{Om0inf}), we are, for technical reasons, {\it not going to impose} (\ref{Om1inf}) in our numerical analysis.
 We will fix the freedom to re-scale $\tau$ at the origin.

 At the other boundary, $\xi =0$, we allow more freedom.
 The scalars can, in principle, go to any constant values, although the potential and dynamics constrains half of the scalars to vanish at $\xi =0$.
 Interestingly enough, the scalar $ \mu_- $, defined in (\ref{scalar-massive3}), can, and does, limit to a non-zero constant value at $\xi =0$ in some of our solutions.
-This is the flat direction in the scalar potential and underlines the fact that these solutions break supersymmetry.
+This is the flat direction in the scalar potential.

 Motivated by fact that the superstratum caps off in a manner very similar to that of global AdS$_3$, we are going to impose similar AdS-like boundary conditions at the origin.
 That is, we require

 where $\Omega_0^{(0)}> 0$ and $\Omega_1^{(0)}> 0$ are constants.
 It is necessary that $k$ vanishes at least as fast as $\xi^2$ at the origin so as to avoid closed time-like curves and conical singularities at $\xi=0$ (because of the $\psi$-periodicity (\ref{psi-period})).
 In our numerical analysis, we will fix the freedom to re-scale the time coordinate, $\tau$, by setting: